JULIETTE

 Juliette graduated from Princeton University in 2024 with a B.A. in English, with certificates in Creative Writing, Music Theater and Theater.
 For her thesis, Juliette wrote/produced/performed Bodywork, a dark comedy play, under the nourishing guidance of Nathan Davis, Sylvia Khoury and Stacey Wolf.
 Her thesis won her the Alan S. Downer Prize and the Francis LeMoyne Page Prize.
 Juliette also wrote Funeral Theatrics, a poetry collection, with Ilya Kaminsky as her radiant adviser.
 Juliette was the artistic director of Quipfire!
 Improv Comedy, she wrote comedy skits and songs for Princeton Triangle Club, and she wrote for All-Nighter (Princeton's late night variety show).

 Juliette was generously awarded Princeton’s Martin A. Dale ’53 Postgraduate Fellowship for 2024-2025.
-During this time, she researched and wrote Polin: Child of Possessions, which is a one-woman dark comedy play about being possessed by and obsessed with family ghosts (featuring original music, clown comedy skits, and Yiddish nostalgias).
+During this time, wrote Polin, a one-woman dark comedy inspired by her Yiddish comedian ancestors.
+Polin is about being possessed by and obsessed with the past (featuring original music, clownery, Yiddish nostalgias and, of course, a little bit of shtick).
 Read more here !

 Juliette loves collaborating and working across different mediums and genres of storytelling.
 She believes wholeheartedly in comedy, especially during tragedy.
 Ha ha ha!
 Through her art, Juliette strives to create joy, kindness, creativity, and community (etc, etc, etc).